Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Arm Error Source Table**

-       This table informs the OS of any error nodes in the system that are compliant with the Arm RAS architecture.
+       This table informs the woke OS of any error nodes in the woke system that are compliant with the woke Arm RAS architecture.

 AGDI   Signature Reserved (signature == "AGDI")

        **Arm Generic diagnostic Dump and Reset Device Interface Table**

-       This table describes a non-maskable event, that is used by the platform firmware, to request the OS to generate a diagnostic dump and reset the device.
+       This table describes a non-maskable event, that is used by the woke platform firmware, to request the woke OS to generate a diagnostic dump and reset the woke device.

 APMT   Signature Reserved (signature == "APMT")

        **Arm Performance Monitoring Table**

-       This table describes the properties of PMU support implemented by components in the system.
+       This table describes the woke properties of PMU support implemented by components in the woke system.

 BERT   Section 18.3 (signature == "BERT")

        **Boot Error Record Table**

-       Must be supplied if RAS support is provided by the platform.
+       Must be supplied if RAS support is provided by the woke platform.
 It is recommended this table be supplied.

 BOOT   Signature Reserved (signature == "BOOT")